 Heather Grove grew up in Vermont (mostly), then ran off to Boston and the Massachusetts Institute of Technology as soon as she hit college age.
-Not long afterward she dropped out, largely due to the unexpected discovery that she had bipolar disorder*.
-She worked at MIT as a secretary for eight years, first in the Center for Theoretical Physics, where typesetting many physics equations in LaTeX caused her to develop severe tendonitis in both hands and arms.
-Thanks to a special keyboard, she was able to keep typing, however.
+Not long afterward she dropped out for various reasons.
+She worked at MIT as a secretary for eight years, first in the Center for Theoretical Physics, where typesetting many physics equations in LaTeX caused her to develop tendonitis in both hands and arms.
 Next she worked at MIT’s Lab for Computer Science, and she continued to write and roleplay in her spare time.
-These hobbies led her to meet Jeffrey, the love of her life, at a roleplaying game, and after a handful of years they got married.
+These hobbies led her to meet Jeffrey at a roleplaying game, and after a handful of years they got married.

 In 1995 Heather started writing for White Wolf’s Wraith line, then ended up writing for many of their other game lines too.
 Eventually she made the move to writing full-time, which is probably the most positive proof that she’s insane.
-Shortly afterward the happy couple realized that living in Boston was ridiculously expensive for a place that had no trees, and they moved to New Hampshire.
 Heather also spent several years taking night courses in the social sciences at Harvard, but she moved out of the area before completing her degree.